 Repairs: The Tenant’s Right and the Landlord’s Duty

-Tenants have the right to have any condition that threatens their health or safety repaired.
-Subchapter B of Chapter 92 of the Texas Property Code (§92.051 – §92.061), describes the process a tenant must follow to enforce repair rights and provides specific remedies for a tenant if the landlord refuses to make the repairs.
+Tenants have the right to have any condition that threatens their health or safety repaired by the landlord.
+Subchapter B of Chapter 92 of the Texas Property Code (§92.051 – §92.061) describes the process a tenant must follow to enforce repair rights and provides specific remedies for a tenant if the landlord fails to make the repairs.
 By giving the proper notices, a tenant can obtain repair remedies as soon as legally possible.
 Those remedies, described below, depend on the repair problem.

-Conditions requiring repair fall into two categories: ones that threaten the health or safety of an ordinary tenant and ones that do not.
-An example of a repair that is not a threat to health or safety is a dishwasher or garbage disposal.
+Conditions requiring repair fall into two categories: those that threaten the health or safety of an ordinary tenant and those that do not.
+An example of a condition that is not a threat to health or safety would be a non-working dishwasher or garbage disposal.
 Examples of conditions that are a threat to health or safety are plumbing stoppages, lack of hot water, electrical shorts, leaking roofs or ceilings, and rodent or bedbug infestations.

 For tenants living anywhere in Texas, the landlord must provide: